2qx/short-metadata-protocol/README.md

 |   `0302` | Data in NFT Commitment of output 2                |
 |   `1300` | Parsing information for NFT series from input 0  |

+The meta tag encoding is not very space efficient, but aims to be be human readable, easy to implement while saving two PushByte codes.

 ### Ticker Records